Admission process for the master's programme in film and media

 The criteria for selection are: 1.
 The applicant's ability to solve artistic tasks, problems or questions within the specialisation applied for.
 2. The applicant's ability to reflect on his or her own artistic expression and that of others.

 The admission group

-The assessment of the applicants in the qualification test and the selection test is made by an admission group with expertise that reflects the current education.
-The admission group consists of members working at Stockholm University of the Arts as well as representatives from the professional environment.
+The assessment of the applicants in the qualification test is made by an admission group with expertise that reflects the current education.
+The admission group mainly consists of members working at Stockholm University of the Arts.
+The selection is then made by an admission group with expertise that reflects the current education, consisting of members working at Stockholm University of the Arts and most often of representatives from the professional environment.
 A student representative can also participate in the admissions group, but will not take part in the assessment.